yosralism/Athena/README.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install on the vehicle's onboard PC

 * Ubuntu 18.04
 * [OpenCV 3](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html) - Library for computer vision